AI Glossary

 Explainable AI

 AI systems that are designed to provide clear and understandable reasons for their decisions and actions.
-This is important for building trust and accountability in AI.
+This is important for building trust, accountability, and complying with regulations.

 Exploratory Data Analysis (EDA)